sparkfun/SparkFun_Ultrasonic_Distance_Sensor-Qwiic/docs/arduino_example.md

 Now that we've installed the Arduino, it's time to upload our first sketch to make sure everything is working properly.

-Our friends over at Zio have provided an example to get you started with this Ultrasonic Distance Sensor.
-In order to do so, you'll need to install a few libraries first.

 To display the sensor readings on the connected Qwiic OLED, we will use three Adafruit libraries:

 * [Adafruit BusIO GitHub](https://github.com/adafruit/Adafruit_BusIO)